ggwpez/ahm-testnet/README.md

 ## Account Migration

+### With Sufficients

+This strategy uses sufficient refs to ensure that no account will be dusted on either side and both exist during the time of operation.
+We need to be careful to not mess up references that other pallet have placed, but the only pallet using this kind is the `assets` pallet, which can easily be reviewed for conflicts.

 Accounts will be migrated in the following way:
 1. A pallet wants to migrate a specific freeze, lock, reserve or hold.
 Otherwise nothing happens for that account (as of yet).
 2. The Relay places a *sufficient* reference on the account.